What We Know—And Don’t Know—About Human Heredity

 But what does it even mean to be “related” to an ancient queen when it’s hard to know what’s lurking inside our own DNA?
 It turns out even one generation back, the question of who we are gets complicated.
 “We’re primed to think of our genomes as some kind of magical book.
 We just understand so little about genetics.
 Period.” says Carl Zimmer, author of the new book “She Has Her Mother’s Laugh: The Powers, Perversions, and Potential of Heredity.”
 Zimmer joins Ira to discuss Mendel’s Law, the history of eugenics, the power of CRISPR and the boundaries of what we understand of human heredity today.

-Carl Zimmer is the author of She Has Her Mother’s Laugh (Dutton, 2018).
+Carl Zimmer is the author of Life’s Edge: The Search of What it Means to Be Alive.
 He’s also a science columnist for the New York Times.
 He’s based in New York, New York.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 Have you ever taken a peek at your family tree?
 How many branches does it have?
 Trace your ancestral line back along those infinitely dividing branches, and you might discover that you are related to Emperor Charlemagne.
 And if you go even further back, you might run into Cleopatra, a direct ancestor perhaps of all living humans.